-The Scarborough Library Reading Room is one of the most popular study spaces in the library and can always be expected to attract users for study, small informal study group gatherings, relaxation, and contemplation.
+The Scarborough Library Main Reading Room is one of the most popular study spaces in the library and can always be expected to attract users for study, small informal study group gatherings, relaxation, and contemplation.
 Therefore, heavy usage as a formal meeting/entertaining space is undesirable.
-The Reading Room is not intended to be used as a classroom or library instruction room.
+The Main Reading Room is not intended to be used as a classroom or library instruction room.
 Usage as a meeting space for frequent, regularly scheduled meetings or for meetings or events that are primarily social, recreational, or club-like cannot be accommodated.

-Scheduled Reading Room activities should be ceremonial functions for which a more formal, learned setting is needed.
+Scheduled Main Reading Room activities should be ceremonial functions for which a more formal, learned setting is needed.
 Our criteria will be the following:

 - Scarborough Society Functions